dollmetzer/colorflood/README.md

 - 5s after end of game, jump back to title

-- fixed music in title after first game
+- DEBUG: fixed music in title after first game

+- DEBUG: Win on last move is displayed as "you lost"

 Still to do:

-- Win on last move is displayed as "you lost"
+- After first game, music starts not exactly on 00:00

 - Short Lost or Won Melody at the end of level